Page Navigation Menu, Header and Footers.

 • Select the Header.

-• Move the cursor between the Navigation Bar and Search Box, and the Block Inserter Icon will appear (identified as Add Block).
+• Move the cursor between the Navigation Bar and Search Box, and the Block Inserter Icon will appear.

 The page Footer normally contains the following information: